Haute Route, Chamonix-Zermatt

 - Personal ski touring clothing & ski equipment including skis, skins, poles, ski crampons, ski tour boots

-- Technical equipment including boot crampons, avalanche transceivers, shovels, and probes *rentals available
+- Technical equipment such as; boot crampons, ice axes, avalanche transceivers, shovels, probes, etc.

 - Transportation and lodging costs prior to meeting